sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 You can run on fresh Android device or on a rooted device.
 If you use rooted device and you use a Moto G5 or a Pixel 2 it will be configured for as stable performance as possible if you add `--androidRooted` to your run.
 We follow [Mozillas setup](https://dxr.mozilla.org/mozilla-central/source/testing/raptor/raptor/performance_tuning.py) best practise to do that.
 Make sure you only do that for a phone that you have dedicated to performance tests, since it will be kept in that performance state after the tests.

 ### Power usage testing
-You can run power usage tests on your webpage with android (Firefox-only for now).
+You can run power usage tests on your webpage with android.
 To do so, you would need to provide the `--androidPower true` option:

 ```bash
 sitespeed.io --android -b firefox --androidPower true https://www.sitespeed.io